-Thanks to its stellar reviews, incredible cooking performance and industry-leading features, the Z Grills Wood Pellet Grill & Smoker is this year’s smoker grill combo of choice.
+Thanks to its stellar reviews, incredible cooking performance and industry-leading features, the Traeger Pro Series 780 Smoker Grill is this year’s smoker grill combo of choice.

 Do you love the smoky flavor of the tender, fall-off-the-bone ribs at your favorite barbecue joint?
 Have you ever wished that you could recreate that taste at home?
 With the best smoker grill combo, you can!
 In fact, you can use a dual-purpose grill like this to cook burgers, steaks, chicken, brisket and all of your favorite picnic foods.